covelo12/Findings-ER/Findings.md

 This function points to two others FUN_00101758 and FUN_00101a07.

 #### FUN_00101758
-At `00101758` the function decodes two strings:
+At `00101758` the function decodes two strings,using the encrypt function:
 -  From `"m6/2m%7+&\'l2&$` to `/tmp/guide.pdf`
 -  From `*662xmms{plstzlstrlsvqm%7+&\'l2&$` to `http://192.168.160.143/guide.pdf`